Thyago/testcontextwebclientsslissue/README.md

-# Spring Boot WebClientSsl Issue
+# Spring Boot Test Context + WebClientSsl Issue

 This project is a sample Spring Boot intended to simulate an issue found between Spring Boot versions 3.1.0 (when WebClientSsl was introduced) and version 3.3.1.